Renault Kwid: Pricing and reception

-The car represents a category of budget electric city cars popular in China, but practically nonexistent in the West; among these, it is probably the first one carrying a badge of a Western marque.
-Prices of electric vehicles in general are much lower in China than in the US or Europe, and they exhibit a downward trend while in the West they show an upward trend: a report by JATO Dynamics shows that an all-electric car priced at $1 in 2011 would now cost $0.52 in China, but $1.42 in Europe and $1.55 in the US.
+The City K-ZE represents a category of budget electric city cars that are popular in China but virtually nonexistent in the West.
+Among these, it is likely the first to carry the badge of a Western marque.
+In general, the prices of electric vehicles are much lower in China than in the US or Europe, and they are exhibiting a downward trend, while in the West, prices are showing an upward trend.
+A report by JATO Dynamics indicates that an all-electric car priced at $1 in 2011 would, as of 2019, cost $0.52 in China, compared to $1.42 in Europe and $1.55 in the US.

 The car was launched in China on 10 September 2019.

 The International Business Times wrote that it looks set to become the real "Tesla Killer" simply because of its low price, while erroneously stating it's the cheapest EV in the world (there are even cheaper EVs in China).